Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Introduction

-The rest of this paper is outlined as follows: In Section~\ref{sec:related} we provide a brief overview on previous works regarding deep reinforcement learning with PQCs.
-Subsequently, we delineate the quantum deep reinforcement learning framework underlying this work in Section~\ref{sec:qdrl}.
-Afterwards, the learning setup with regards to the simulated environments and learning methods is documented in Section~\ref{sec:setup}.
-We present the training results of the suggested methods compared to a classical baseline in Section~\ref{sec:results} before summarizing our main findings, discussing their implications, limitations as well as potential future research directions in the concluding Section~\ref{sec:discussion}.
+The rest of this paper is outlined as follows: In Sec.~\ref{sec:related}, we provide an overview of previous works regarding deep reinforcement learning with PQCs.
+Subsequently, we outline the quantum deep reinforcement learning framework underlying this work in Sec.~\ref{sec:qdrl}.
+Afterwards, the learning setup with regard to the simulated environments and learning methods is documented in Sec.~\ref{sec:method}.
+We present the training results of the suggested methods compared to a classical baseline in Sec.~\ref{sec:results} before summarizing our main findings and discussing their implications and limitations in Sec.~\ref{sec:discussion}.
+Finally, we give an outlook toward potential future research directions in Sec.~\ref{sec:outlook}.

-\section{RELATED WORK}
+\section{Related Work}